 Vincent van Gogh abandoned the paintbrush when he painted Seascape near Les Saintes-Maries-de-la-Mer in June of 1888, and instead used a palette knife.
 The knife allowed unmixed paint to be smeared and layered to form impasto.
 This impasto adds depth to the painting because the physically thick paint layers can add shadows and dimension to the flat canvas.
-The unmixed paint found in some areas of the scene also intensifies the colours’ vibrancy.
+The unmixed paint found in some areas of the scene also intensifies the colors’ vibrancy.
 Unmixed reds clash against unmixed greens.
 Pure white pops against pure blue.
-A cacophony of colour echoes the crashing sounds of the waves.
+A cacophony of color echoes the crashing sounds of the waves.
 Energy and movement are felt in the work.

-The dazzling intensity of Seascape near Les Saintes-Maries-de-la-Mer is achieved through Vincent van Gogh’s handling of line, pattern, form, and colour.
+The dazzling intensity of Seascape near Les Saintes-Maries-de-la-Mer is achieved through Vincent van Gogh’s handling of line, pattern, form, and color.
 Lines are sometimes sharpened or blurred depending on where they are found.
 Patterns are established in the rhythmic succession of waves moving toward the viewer.
 Forms are expressed through highlights and shadows.
-Colours are used throughout- sometimes harmoniously, sometimes harshly.
+Colors are used throughout- sometimes harmoniously, sometimes harshly.

 Vincent van Gogh was more complex than the “crazy artist” he is sometimes scathingly dismissed as.
 Vincent van Gogh was a tormented spirit who suffered from epileptic seizures.
 He moved to the south of France for his health and lived for some time in Arles in 1888.
 Nearby Arles is Les Saintes-Maries-de-la-Mer.
 It is 38 km south of Arles and lies on the Mediterranean Sea alongside more famous cities such as Saint-Tropez, Cannes, and Nice.

 Vincent van Gogh frequently painted en plein air, or outdoors, and Seascape near Les Saintes-Maries-de-la-Mer is such an example.
-It is verified Vincent van Gogh painted this scene on the beach because sand has been found in the dried paint layers.
+It is verified that the artist painted this scene on the beach because sand has been found in the dried paint layers.
 Painting en plein air was very popular with non-studio painters, and it has therapeutic elements too with its associated sunshine, fresh air, and open spaces.
-Perhaps Vincent van Gogh painted Seascape near Les Saintes-Maries-de-la-Mer as part of a casual art therapy routine?
+Perhaps Van Gogh painted Seascape near Les Saintes-Maries-de-la-Mer as part of a casual art therapy routine?
 He was noted as using his paintings to express his emotions and mental states.